-5. Disha Yantra: This is a simple device made in the center of Jantar Mantar campus.
+- Disha Yantra: This is a simple device made in the center of the Jantar Mantar campus.
 This is the directional instrument used to know the direction.

 By Road: If you are staying in Jaipur then you can hire private auto or taxi to reach there.
 Otherwise, public transport is also available.

-By Train: Nearest railway station is Jaipur junction which is located at the 6 km’s distance from Jantar Mantar.
-Tourist which are coming by train can take an auto, taxi, bus or metro to reach this heritage place.
+By Train: The nearest railway station is Jaipur junction which is located at the 6 km distance from Jantar Mantar.
+Tourist which are coming by train can take an auto, taxi, bus, or metro to reach this heritage place.

 By Air: Nearest Aiport is Jaipur airport.
 You will get a private taxi or public transport city bus service to reach here.

 Metro services are also available in Jaipur.
-Nearest metro station is Chandpole metro station.
+The nearest metro station is the Chandpole metro station.